StevenClontz/blog/source/about/index.markdown

 footer: true
 ---

 Thanks for checking out my blog!
-My name is Steven Clontz, and I'm a mathematician / coder / teacher / occasional puzzle designer / less occasional musician from Auburn, Alabama.
+My name is Steven Clontz, and I'm a mathematician  / teacher / hacker / puzzle designer from Auburn, Alabama.

 ###Life